rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 $ rvm install 1.9.3-p125
 ````

 What this does is fetch RVM, which performs a bunch of shell voodoo, and installs Ruby version 1.9.3 patchlevel 125 (there are lots of other Rubies to choose from, but we like this one the most right now).
+It'll take a few minutes (depending on network and CPU I/O).

 Assuming all goes as planned, you should end up with something like this in your shell:

 [[/screens/rvm02.png]]